Queues on a dynamically evolving graph: Prelimit results

 These equations constitute an $n\bar K$-dimensional diagonally dominant system of linear equations (actually even {\it strictly} diagonally dominant as there is at least one $i$ such that $\mu_{i0}>0$), which is known to yield a unique solution.
 Let, as before, $\pi_\ell$ denote the stationary probability that the background process ${\bs X}(\cdot)$ is in state $\ell$ (i.e., ${\bs\pi}$ solves ${\bs\pi}{\bs Q} = {\bs 0}$).
 Then, with $\bar{\lambda} := \sum_{i=1}^n \lambda_i$, the loss probability equals

 As an aside we mention that the loss probability $\omega$ can alternative be evaluated, using the methodology of the previous subsections, as

 Along the same lines, we can determine the mean time (to be denoted by $\tau$) the job remains in the network, jointly with the client being eventually lost (i.e., leaving the network because of a link failure).
 Define $\tau_{ik}$ to be this quantity for a client who enters the network at node $i$ while the background process is in state $k$.
-Then
+Then, again conditioning on the first jump,

 Again this system of linear equations is diagonally dominant.
 As above,